oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_network_private_ip_facts_module.rst

                 <td>on success</td>
                 <td>
                                             <div>The private IP address of the `privateIp` object.
 The address is within the CIDR of the VNIC&#x27;s subnet.</div>
+                                            <div>However, if the `PrivateIp` object is being used with a VLAN as part of the Oracle Cloud VMware Solution, the address is from the range specified by the `cidrBlock` attribute for the VLAN.
+See <a href='https://docs.cloud.oracle.com/en-us/iaas/api/#/en/iaas/20160918/Vlan'>Vlan</a>.</div>
                                             <div>Example: `10.0.3.3`</div>
                                         <br/>
                                             <div style="font-size: smaller"><b>Sample:</b></div>